huysuh/HuysBotta/README.md

 # HuysBotta
 HuysBotta is a Bot for the Hypixel Pit coded in Mineflayer.js!
+Made By Huys & FreeMoneyHub

 Current Features:
-hard bot, limbo command, dead lobby finder, proxy support, anti callout, mass report
+hard bot, limbo command, dead lobby finder, proxy support, anti callout, mass report, kos report, silent bots

 No cheating or boosting on hypixel is condoned here!